stbnrivas/dataModels/StreetLighting/Streetlight/doc/spec.md

 + `dateLastLampChange` : Timestamp of the last change of lamp made.
 If `null` it will mean that the lamp has never been changed.
     + Attribute Type: [DateTime](http://schema.org/DateTime)
     + Attribute metadata:
-        + `dateUpdated` : Timestamp when the last update of the attribute happened.
+        + `timestamp` : Timestamp when the last update of the attribute happened.
             + Type: [DateTime](http://schema.org/DateTime)
     + Optional

 + `dateLastSwitchingOn` : Timestamp of the last switching on.
     + Attribute Type: [DateTime](http://schema.org/DateTime)
     + Attribute metadata:
-        + `dateUpdated` : Timestamp when the last update of the attribute happened.
+        + `timestamp` : Timestamp when the last update of the attribute happened.
             + Type: [DateTime](http://schema.org/DateTime)
     + Optional

 + `dateLastSwitchingOff` : Timestamp of the last switching off.
     + Attribute Type: [DateTime](http://schema.org/DateTime)
     + Attribute metadata:
-        + `dateUpdated` : Timestamp when the last update of the attribute happened.
+        + `timestamp` : Timestamp when the last update of the attribute happened.
             + Type: [DateTime](http://schema.org/DateTime)
     + Optional